lief-project/LIEF/doc/sphinx/formats/pe/index.rst

 .. note::

-  In Python, you can also use the generic :py:func:`lief.parse` which returns a :class:`lief.PE.Binary` object.
+  In Python, you can also use the generic :py:func:`lief.parse`, which returns a :class:`lief.PE.Binary` object.

-From this parsed PE binary you can use all the API exposed by the |lief-pe-binary|
-object to inspect or modify the binary itself.
+With the parsed PE binary, you can use the |lief-pe-binary| API to inspect or modify the binary itself.

 .. tabs::